S2H-Mobile/RoboND-DeepRL-Project-Solution/README.md

   pose.pos.z = 0.0f;
   ```

-The project is configured with arm rotation enabled and randomization of the tube's position.
+The project is configured with arm rotation enabled, and the target object is spawned at a random position.